 Support system already exists for gamers.
 Call of Duty companion app could highlight these resources, making them easily accessible.

 The easiest thing that makes the social experience better for women and minorities is to create a blocking feature.

 With feedback from stakeholders, I understood that some of the concepts I proposed were unfortunately not within the purpose of the companion app, and needs to be more an initiative from the Activision company than the companion app in terms of implementation.
 However, the support for female gamers is something that is being discussed.

 Assuming the concepts I've shown here allow a better experience for female gamers, I did not outline how these gamers would discover the app.
 It is useless to have great content within an app if the users are not able to discover the app itself in the first place.
 In going forward with this project, I will consider outlining the journey of a specific user, and solving the problems of discover, use, and loyalty along the way.

 The process of research and understanding the problem of the experience of marginalized groups in gaming is a sobering experience.
 From the stories I've heard, the articles I read, the situation is much more dreadful than I previously thought.
 So many of these stories had my blood boiling.
 I can see how some designers might be scared off from tackling this problem, because it seems so tangled, and seems more like a social issue than a design issue, without clean, straightforward answers to solve it.
 However, I think design problems are intimately connected with social problems.
 We cannot responsibly talk about design without addressing ethics, and social consequences of these designs.
 Problems should not be ignored just because they are difficult to solve.
 The players have been telling us about their experiences for a long time and voicing their concerns very loudly, but so many have refused to listen.
-If there are designers and researcher in the room will not advocate for the players who are marginalized by the community of current player of our product, then who will?
+If the designers and researcher in the room will not advocate for the players who are marginalized by the community of current player of our product, then who will?